wp-plugins/wp-rss-aggregator/readme.txt

 * Select number of posts per feed you want to show and store
 * Opens YouTube, DailyMotion and Vimeo videos directly
 * Limit number of feed items stored in the database
+* Feed autodiscovery, which lets you add feeds without even knowing the exact URL.
+* Integrated with the Simplepie library that come with WordPress.
+This includes RSS 0.91 and RSS 1.0 formats, the popular RSS 2.0 format, Atom etc.

 = Premium Add-Ons =
 Add-Ons that add more functionality to the core plugin are now [available for purchase](http://www.wprssaggregator.com/extensions/).